 - terminal guidance using imaging infra-red sensor and autonomous target recognition system;

 - the high lethality of the system is achieved by the use of a BROACH [Bomb Royal Ordnance Augmented CHarge] unitary warhead.

-The missile weighs approximately 1,300 kilograms and is just over five metres long.
-Its maximum diameter is under one metre, and with its wings deployed, under three metres.
+The missile weighs approximately 1,300 kilograms and is just over five meters long.
+Its maximum diameter is under one meter, and with its wings deployed, under three metres.

 The first phase of the mission planning regime ensures that the missile navigates to the target with maximum survivability and then enters a robust target acquisition and terminal guidance phase.
 For complex and pre-determined missions, much of this data would have been pre-prepared earlier at the Command Headquarters.
 Following an Air Tasking Order, the Squadron would prepare the mission data file with the pre-planned data, together with the latest operational intelligence.

 On approaching the terminal phase, the missile will initiate a bunt manoeuvre, pre-selected during mission planning, to obtain the best combination of acquisition probability and lethality against the target.
 As the missile climbs, it will jettison its nose cover, thereby enabling the missile high resolution imaging infra-red sensor to view the target area ahead.

 The missile's image processor will compare the actual image features with a reference set of features, determined during mission planning.
 When a feature match is achieved the target will be acquired and the required aim point selection tracked and used as the reference for the missile terminal guidance.
 As the missile closes in on the target the acquisition process will be repeated with a higher resolution data set to refine the aim point.
 Tracking will continue against this refined aim point until the precise target location is identified.